-- If you try to add a panel to a dashboard with a Frequent or Infrequent Analytics partition, you receive the following error.
+- If you try to add a panel to a dashboard with a Frequent Analytics partition, you receive the following error.

 - If you attempt a Scheduled View or Scheduled Search with a Frequent Analytics partition, you receive an error message letting you know that this is not allowed.